 - A. District missions director.
-There shall be a district missions director appointed by the District Superintendent and ratified by the Executive Presbytery. who shall serve by virtue of having been elected to the office of district secretary.
+There shall be a district missions director who shall serve by virtue of having been elected to the office of district secretary.
 The expenses shall be reimbursed from the district general fund. - B. Sectional missions director.
 The sectional presbyter serves as the sectional missions director.
 The Sectional executive committee shall serve as the sectional missions committee.